Safiye Sultan (daughter of Mustafa II): Charities

 Safiye Sultan is known to have made vakfs for Hagia Sophia, Sultan Mehmed, Sultan Bayezid and Valide Sultan mosques.
 In 1729, she commissioned a fountain near the Bulgurlu Mosque in Üsküdar.
 In 1780, two years after her death, a fountain was commissioned between Paşabahçe and Tepeköy in Bosphorus.

 Death

-Safiye Sultan died on 15 May 1778, and was buried outside the mausoleum of Hafsa Sultan, Yavuz Mosque, Istanbul.
+Safiye Sultan died on 15 May 1778 at the age of eighty-one, and was buried outside the mausoleum of Hafsa Sultan, Yavuz Mosque, Istanbul.
 Her daughter, Zahide was buried beside her.

-She was one of ottoman princess more long-lived.
+She was one of the more long-lived Ottoman princess.